Office of Government Relations for VCU and VCU Health System

-Matt A. Conrad
+Matthew A. Conrad

 Executive director of government and board relations

-Matt Conrad began his career in public service at the Virginia Office of the Attorney General where he served as Assistant Attorney General and was later promoted to lead attorney for legislation and agency advice.
+Matthew Conrad began his career in public service at the Virginia Office of the Attorney General where he served as Assistant Attorney General and was later promoted to lead attorney for legislation and agency advice.
 He was appointed as a Special Assistant U.S. Attorney for the Eastern District of Virginia where he prosecuted crime as part of interagency taskforces focused on white collar crime, firearms, and drug distribution, primarily in the Richmond metropolitan area.

 In 2008, Conrad became founding director of the Virginia Wine Council, a business membership organization representing Virginia's wineries and vineyards on the state and local levels.
 His work on legislative and economic development issues relating to Virginia’s growing wine industry and its role within the state’s largest industry, agriculture, led to his appointment as Deputy Secretary of Agriculture and Forestry under Governor Bob McDonnell in 2010.
 In that capacity he oversaw the daily operation of state agencies reporting to that Secretariat, as well as legislative development and advocacy.